Forensic Accounting

 How can you help us prepare for an external audit?

-Lastly, I like to do a deep-dive into any company-specific audit areas.
+Lastly, we do the deep-dive into any company-specific audit areas.
 Examples could include significant grant funding at a nonprofit, or large inventory balances in a mid-sized business.

 Do you conduct internal control assessments before audits?